YizeZhang/Net_Diff/README.md

    2. Fix bug of reading data type of the third frequency

-   3. Support LEO based PPP
+   3. Support PPP for LEO satellites

    4. Support reading OBX file